-What Are Logistics OKRs?
+What are logistics OKRs?

-Also read: OKR vs KPI: Key Differences and How to Use Both
+Suggested read: OKR vs KPI: Key Differences and How to Use Both

 1. Align distributed workforces